prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>List of references to PodMonitor, ServiceMonitor, Probe and PrometheusRule objects
+<p>excludedFromEnforcement defines the list of references to PodMonitor, ServiceMonitor, Probe and PrometheusRule objects
 to be excluded from enforcing a namespace label of origin.</p>
 <p>It is only applicable if <code>spec.enforcedNamespaceLabel</code> set to true.</p>
 </td>